 Itchy eyes.
 Endless sneezing.
 Scratchy throat.
 Irritated ears.
 Troubled breathing.
 And now, you can add “neglected blog” to my growing list of allergy symptoms.

-It wasn’t until I spent some sick time organizing my old photo files that I realized the answer.
+It wasn’t until I spent some allergy-induced downtime organizing my old photo files that I realized the answer.
 It’s not that the season this year is worse—it’s that I have no point of comparison.
 See, last year around this time, I was somewhere else.
 Somewhere far enough from all the kinds of pollen that affect me.

 So even when I was visiting the house where I grew up, with greenery everywhere, I was fine.
 We still have all kinds of fruit trees growing: coconut, mango, guava, avocado, duhat, banana, atis, kaymito or sugar apple, chico or sapodilla.
 The grass was lush, the breeze was blowing, and not a runny nose in sight.